Peter David: Public image

-On more than one occasion, editorial problems or corporate pressure to modify or re-script his plotlines prompted David to leave books, particularly his decision to terminate his first run on Marvel's X-Factor, due to constantly having to constrain his plots to accommodate crossover events with other books.
-He resigned from Spider-Man 2099 to protest the firing of editor Joey Cavalieri and from Aquaman over other creative differences.
+On more than one occasion, editorial problems or corporate pressure to modify his plot lines prompted David to leave comics assignments.
+This prompted his decision to terminate his first run on Marvel's X-Factor, which he had to rewrite plots to accommodate crossover events with other Marvel titles.
+He resigned from Spider-Man 2099 to protest the firing of editor Joey Cavalieri and from Aquaman over creative differences.
 When David abruptly left his first stint on The Incredible Hulk due to editorial pressures, some of the plot points of the character that David established were retconned by later creative teams.

 In his "But I Digress" column, which began appearing in the Comics Buyer's Guide on July 27, 1990, and in his blog, in operation from April 2002, David was outspoken in many of his views pertaining to the comic book industry and numerous other subjects.
 He criticized the low regard in which writers are held, the practice of selling polybagged comics, so-called "poster covers" that showcase a character without indicating anything about the comic's content, the meaninglessness of killing off characters to be eventually revived, the poor commitment on the part of some to maintaining continuity in shared fictional universes, and the emphasis on gearing monthly comics series toward eventual collection into trade paperbacks.
 David opined that failure on the part of consumers to purchase the monthly individual issues in favor of waiting for the trade collections hurts the sales of the monthly and its chances of being collected at all.
 A father of four daughters, David worked on a number of series that feature female leads, such as Supergirl, Fallen Angel and She-Hulk, and he lamented that the American comic book market was not very supportive of such books.
 David spoke out about fans who were abusive or threatening to creators, and against copyright infringement, particularly that which is committed through peer-to-peer file sharing and posting literary works in their entirety on the Internet without the permission of the copyright holder.

 On many occasions, he offered criticisms of specific publishers, as when he criticized Wizard magazine for ageism.
 He criticized companies for not sufficiently compensating the creators of their long-standing and lucrative characters, such as Marvel Comics for its treatment of Blade creator Marv Wolfman and Archie Comics for its treatment of Josie and the Pussycats creator Dan DeCarlo.
 He criticized publishers for various other business practices, including Marvel and Image Comics.
 He defended said companies from criticism he feels is unfounded, as when he defended Marvel from a February 17, 1992, Barron's magazine article.
 He criticized deletionists on Wikipedia on more than one occasion.